 Students participating in the Semester in Madrid program can choose to live in either furnished apartments or in homestays with local families.

 This program is offered during the spring semester, and provides transferable credit from CCSF for courses completed overseas.
 Also, students enrolled in an eligible program may be able to receive state and federal financial aid and scholarships to help defray the costs of study abroad.

 Spend a semester studying and living in Italy, with your time overseas divided between Rome and Florence.
-In Rome you will study Italian Language and European History for a month, and then onto Florence, where you will continue your language studies as well as taking a class in Western Art History.
-Florence and Rome are amongst the world's centers of art and culture.
-The cities of Florence and Rome will be your classrooms as you study Italian Language and Conversation at the Scuola Leonardo da Vinci and Art History and European History both in a classroom setting and on-site in the cities' museums, churches, piazzas and points of historical interest in and around Florence
+In Rome you will study Italian Language for a month, and then onto Florence, where you will continue your language studies.
+While in Rome you will have the opportunity to take a class in Art History, and in Florence a class in Comparative Religions.
+Both are taught in English.
+The comparative religion course will be online for the majority of the semester, which will allow the students greater flexibility with their schedules.
+The non-language courses will be taught both in classroom settings and in museums, churches, piazzas and points of historical interest in and around Rome and Florence.

-Students participating in the Semester in Florence and Rome program live in furnished apartments which they share with other students participating in this program.
+Students participating in the Semester in Florence and Rome program will live in furnished apartments which they will share with other students participating in this program.